Mariners vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 - The Mariners have played as the favorite in three of their past 10 games and have won one of those contests.

-- In their last 10 games with a total, the Mariners and their opponents have combined to hit the over six times.
+- In their last 10 games with a total, the Mariners and their opponents have combined to hit the over seven times.

-- In their last four games with a spread, the Mariners failed to cover each time.
+- The Mariners have not covered in any of their last three games with a spread.
+Seattle games have finished above the total three consecutive times, and the average total during this stretch was 7.7 runs.

 Mariners Betting Records & Stats

-- The Mariners have gone 23-19 in games they were listed as the moneyline favorite (winning 54.8% of those games).
+- The Mariners have won 24 of the 43 games they were listed as the moneyline favorite this season (55.8%).

-- The implied moneyline probablility for this matchup gives the Mariners a 59.2% chance to win.
+- In games it has played as moneyline favorites with odds of -190 or shorter, Seattle has a record of 9-1 (90%).

+- Based on this matchup's moneyline, the Mariners have an implied win probability of 65.5%.

-- Seattle has had an over/under set by bookmakers 65 times, and have combined with opponents to go over the total in 33 of those games (33-31-1).
+- Seattle has played in 66 games with a set over/under, and have combined with its opponents to go over the total 34 times (34-31-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!